 International Workshop Agency, Past and Future University of Hamburg 18 - 20 July 2019

-Talks Simona Aimar (UCL) - Causation and Causatives Julian Bacharach (UCL) - Agent-regret and the fixity of the past Alison Fernandes (Dublin) - Future-self bias Florian Fischer (Siegen) - The shape of things to come Jennifer Hornsby (London) - Events and the passage of time Julia Jorati (Ohio) - Leibnizian agency and the importance of teleology for the direction of time Roberto Loss (Hamburg) - Grounding the future (and the future of grounding) Erasmus Mayr (Erlangen-Nürnberg) - tba Anne Sophie Meincke (Southampton) - Agency and Time: A Process Account David Hugh Mellor (Cambridge) - Causes and effects are facts Calvin Normore (Los Angeles) - tba L.A.
-Paul (Chapel Hill) - Direction of time as a fundamental cognitive category Thomas Pink (London) - Freedom as a power Sebastian Rödl (Leibzig) - tba Magali Roques (Hamburg) - False Prophecies Antje Rumberg (Constance) - Agency and branching time: Acting in the tree of possibilities Michael Thompson (Pittsburgh) - tba
+Talks Simona Aimar (UCL) - Causation and Causatives Julian Bacharach (UCL) - Agent-regret and the fixity of the past Alison Fernandes (Dublin) - Asymmetries of Agency Florian Fischer (Siegen) - The shape of things to come Kim Frost (Syracuse) - The Temporality of Practical Mistakes Jennifer Hornsby (London) - Events and the passage of time Julia Jorati (Ohio) - Leibnizian agency and the importance of teleology for the direction of time Roberto Loss (Hamburg) - Grounding the future (and the future of grounding) Erasmus Mayr (Erlangen-Nürnberg) - tba Anne Sophie Meincke (Southampton) - Agency and Time: A Process Account Hugh Mellor (Cambridge) - Causes and effects are facts Calvin Normore (Los Angeles) - tba Thomas Pink (London) - Freedom as a power Antje Rumberg (Stockholm) - Agency and branching time: Acting in the tree of possibilities Michael Thompson (Pittsburgh) - "No One Deliberates about the Past" - or the Present or Future

 Organisation Julian Bacharach, Florian Fischer and Magali Roques